-The EC-825 is a completely self contained unit.
-However, a permanent record of your data can be exported to a paper chart recorder, oscilloscope or computer via the clamp BNC outputs (V MONITOR and I MONITOR in the FLUID RESISTANCE control block).
+The EC-825A is a completely self contained unit.
+However, a permanent record of your data can be exported to a paper chart recorder, oscilloscope or computer via the clamp BNC outputs (V MONITOR and I MONITOR in the CHANNEL control block on the rear panel).